placrosse/kodo/docs/source/getting_started.rst

 Obtain a License for Kodo
 -------------------------
 Before you download or use Kodo you **MUST** first obtain a valid license.

-Please note that you own all your changes; you just accept to only use the code for research and educational purposes.
+* If you will use Kodo for **research and educational** purposes, please fill out this form_ to obtain a research license.

-If you need to include Kodo in a commercial product you should obtain the commercial license instead.
-Both licenses can be aquired by filling out the license request form_.
+* If you will **evaluate or test** Kodo in a commercial context you can obtain a 30 days trial license by filling out this form_ or contact us at sales@steinwurf.com.

+* For a general **commercial license** contact us at sales@steinwurf.com

 .. _form: http://steinwurf.com/license/